 This should be self-explanatory - it’s everything that your employer promises you in return for an outstanding performance.

 For the purpose of illustration, here is a sample CTC letter that amounts to an annual package of ₹ 11.75 lakhs.

 If you recall the definition of gross salary, it includes all components that are paid to you but do not include the deduction for EPF and gratuity.
 This means you need to add all the salary components from serial numbers 1 to 6 to get your annual gross salary.
 Or, you can add the contribution to EPF and gratuity, and subtract the result from your overall CTC.
 In either case, you will get a gross salary ₹11.02 lakhs

 Gross salary is not what is deposited into your account each month.
 That amount is known as the net salary or the in-hand salary.
 Basically, it is the gross salary minus the mandatory tax deductions.

-Knowing the different salary terms and components help you, as an employee, to plan your monthly finances.
+Knowing what is gross salary along with the different salary terms and components can help you, as an employee, to plan your monthly finances.
 It also helps you understand your overall package to conduct salary negotiations at your future place of work.
 For the employers, the gross salary helps understand the salary obligations and the employee's cost to the company, so that they can accurately project their net earnings minus the liabilities.

 If you’re a salaried professional, there’s more to money than just what your employer gives you.
 When you open a salary account on Fi Money, you make a whole lot of rewards ranging from cool vouchers to electronics.